Derasm/StarWars/Web/Readme.md

 -

 ## Current issues
-- Display the data in the frontend - currently running into issue of binding backend and frontend together due to razorpages being weird.
+- Display the data in the frontend - currently running into issue of binding backend and frontend together due to razorpages being annoying.
-- Frontend isn't setup.
-Not an issue, just annoying.
+- Transitioning to Console application for that Retro feel.